 – Place bed against a wall or install guard rails to prevent falling out of bed

 – Remove furniture with sharp corners or place protective coverings on corners and remove potentially dangerous objects from the bedroom, such as scissors, glass, and heavy objects

 – Sleep in a separate room from others

-At Koala® Center for Sleep & TMJ Disorders, we care about the quality of your sleep.
+At Koala® Center For Sleep & TMJ Disorders, we care about the quality of your sleep.
 Our kind and compassionate professionals are dedicated to helping you improve your quality of life by getting a good night’s rest.
-To provide care for as many people as possible, Koala® Center for Sleep & TMJ Disorders has convenient locations near you in Bloomington, IL; Peoria – Dunlop, IL; Lafayette, IN; Mishawaka, IN; Kansas City, MO; Columbia, MO; Wausau, WI; and El Paso, TX.
-To find out which Koala® Center for Sleep & TMJ Disorders is closest to you, visit our Locations page!
+To provide care for as many people as possible, Koala® Center For Sleep & TMJ Disorders has convenient locations near you in Bloomington, IL; Peoria – Dunlop, IL; Mishawaka, IN; Kansas City, MO; Wausau, WI; and El Paso, TX.
+To find out which Koala® Center For Sleep & TMJ Disorders is closest to you, visit our Locations page!
 We look forward to serving you!

 ▸ TMJ Disorder